Form Invariance, Topological Fluctuations and Mass Gap of Yang-Mills Theory: Introduction

 We add a few appendices to the main text, which contain many details of the derivations.
 In Appendix~\ref{app:notation} we summarize the notations adopted in this paper.
 In Appendix~\ref{guchaohao}, a theorem, which is important for our discussion on the form invariance condition, is proved.
 In Appendix~\ref{omega} we classify the tensor $\omega$, which appears in the Ans\"atze of topologically stable gauge fields.
 To discuss the topological properties, we have to introduce the topological terms.
 The one for the 3D case is the Chern-Simons term, and we discuss it in detail in Appendix~\ref{CS}.
 Unlike the 3D case, the 4D form invariance condition will impose extra constraints on the Ansatz, and we present the details in Appendix~\ref{sq}.
 The 4D topological term is discussed in Appendix~\ref{FF}.
 After deriving Ans\"atze for the topologically stable gauge fields, which satisfy both the form invariance condition and the topological properties, we can find the classical solutions to the Yang-Mills equation by applying the Ans\"atze to the equation of motion.
 The details for the 3D and the 4D case are presented in Appendices~\ref{3dcs} and \ref{4dcs} respectively.
 After recovering all the known classical solutions, we can move on to the discussions of the quantum Yang-Mills theory.
 As discussed in the main text, we introduce the concept ``pseudo zero modes''.
 The corresponding path integral measure for the pseudo zero modes is discussed in Appendix~\ref{topologicalmeasure}.
-As some examples, we apply the general formalism of Appendix~\ref{topologicalmeasure} to the 3D and the 4D case without topological fluctuations in Appendices~\ref{3Dmeasure} and \ref{4Dmeasure} respectively, and the results coincide with the known results.
 To illustrate the relations of topological fluctuations and quantum fluctuations, we borrow a famous example of the well-understood 1D quantum antiferromagnets from the literature of condensed matter physics, which is briefly summarized in Appendix~\ref{reSpinChain}, while in Appendix~\ref{FeynmanPathInt} we review the Feynman's path integral formulation of the 1D non-relativistic quantum mechanics, in order to show the different roles of topological fluctuations and quantum fluctuations in the configuration space, over which the path integral is defined.
 Since we have simplified the mass gap problem of the Yang-Mills theory to the mass gap problem of a certain kind of nonlinear Schr\"odinger equation in Section~\ref{MG}, we summarize the relevant results from the mathematical literature and discuss how to map them to our problem in Appendix~\ref{GP}.
 Although the equations that we are interested are defined in the 3D or the 4D Euclidean space, it turns out that this kind of nonlinear Schr\"odinger equation in 1D has solutions with explicit expressions.
 In Appendix~\ref{Toy} we study the 1D case as a toy model, which should capture some qualitative features of the 3D and the 4D cases.

 We would like to make a remark about the notation used in this paper.
 Since we focus on the 3D and 4D Euclidean spaces, we do not distinguish the upper and the lower spacetime indices.